Data-and-Trust-Alliance/DPS/specification.md

 To mitigate these risks, organizations should:

-- Implement robust access controls and authentication mechanisms for metadata and datasets
+- Invest in and implement robust access controls and authentication mechanisms for datasets
-- Use Privacy Enhancing Technologies (e.g., encryption) to protect datasets
+- 	When PI or sensitive information is present in a dataset invest in Privacy Enhancing Technologies (e.g., encryption) to add additional protection
-- Redact sensitive metadata elements
-- Regularly audit and monitor access to metadata and datasets to detect and respond to unauthorized activities
-- Limit the public disclosure of sensitive information and use anonymization techniques where possible
-- Ensure compliance with relevant data protection laws and regulations by adhering to best data governance and privacy practices.
+- 	 nvest in practices to ensure compliance with relevant data protection laws and regulations by adhering to best data governance and privacy practices

 # 7. Annex